ChenHoy/DROID-Splat/README.md

 - **GLORIE-SLAM: Globally Optimized RGB-only Implicit Encoding Point Cloud SLAM**, [Glorie-SLAM](https://github.com/zhangganlin/GlORIE-SLAM)

 # Concurrent Work
 We would like to acknowledge other works, who had the same idea and apparently blindsided us.
 Concurrent work [Splat-SLAM](https://github.com/eriksandstroem/Splat-SLAM) is a similar system, that combines DROID-SLAM and Gaussian Splatting.
 We would like to note, that we released this code earlier with its entire history to proof that we did not intend to copy their work.
+Some notable differences, that we observed after careful reading of their paper:
+- We support additional camera calibration with unknown intrinsics, which allows inference on in-the-wild video
+- We use [EigenPlaces ICCV 2023](https://github.com/gmberton/EigenPlaces) to compute visual similarity between frames in our factor graph.
+We then store these features in a [FAISS](https://github.com/facebookresearch/faiss) database to find nearest neighbors and loop candidates.
+We would like to highlight, that at least on TUM RGBD and Replica we did not find a big improvement when adding these additional loop candidate edges to the factor graph.
+They seem to handle loop closures similar to [GO-SLAM](https://github.com/youmi-zym/GO-SLAM), where candidates are found from apparent motion.
+- We keep the keyframe management from [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM) based on apparent motion.
+They seemed to have more success by using the covisibility criterion from [MonoGS](https://github.com/muskie82/MonoGS)
+- We simply reanchor the Gaussians when a significant map update from the Tracker happens, they seem to have a more involved strategy.
+- We only account for scale changes of the monocular prior in our Gaussians by reoptimization.
+Since the map is usually already stable when initializing Gaussians, we never have seen a problem with this.

 # References
 ```bibtex